The following are confirmed presenters for the

 Energy Bureau Chief, Montana Department of Environmental Quality; Member; NASEO Board of Directors

-Laura is the Chief of the Energy Bureau at the Montana Department of Environmental Quality, also known as the Montana Energy Office.
-Growing up in Montana, Laura is passionate about sustainable solutions for her home state.
-Laura pursued an education in Business and Environmental Studies and worked for the Department throughout her education.
-A love of Montana’s rivers led her to an early career in watershed restoration, working with grass-roots conservation organizations to develop and implement collaborative projects and solutions unique to the various needs across the Big Sky state.
-In 2015, Laura accepted the position of Energy Bureau Chief and completed her Masters of Science and Engineering Management from Montana State University.
-Laura has valued the move into sustainable energy since day one; the depth and breadth of energy work means that on an average day Laura can go from providing funding for a local rooftop solar PV system to examining how work at the international level will impact Montana’s energy sector.
+Laura Rennick has been the Chief of the Montana Energy Office (Energy Bureau at the Montana Department of Environmental Quality) since 2015.
+Laura is passionate about sustainable solutions for her home state of Montana.
+A love of Montana’s rivers led her to an early career in watershed restoration, working with local organizations to develop and implement collaborative projects and solutions unique to the various needs across the Big Sky state.
+Laura has valued the move into sustainable energy since day one; the depth and breadth of energy work means that on an average day Laura and her team can go from providing funding for a local rooftop solar PV system to examining how work at the international level will impact Montana’s energy sector.

 Back to Top